Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Specific insights into the foundations of QM

-It is also important to emphasize that, like in these modern versions of scientific realism, also in Bohr the relational nature of quantum states does not lead to any radical subjectivism or to the insertion of necessarily mind-related aspects in the description of nature.
-While the "observer system" necessarily enters the characterization of quantum states and thus quantum phenomena always refer, at least implicitly, to a subject or agent, both these notions are entirely naturalised and objectified, in Bohr, and embodied in a measurement apparatus (described in classical terms).
-In particular, there is no role to play, in Bohr's QM, for consciousness or higher-level agency, or for the personal experience of subjects.
+It is also important to emphasize that, like in these modern versions of scientific realism, the relational nature of quantum states does not lead to any radical subjectivism or to the insertion of necessarily mind-related aspects in the description of nature, in Bohr's perspective.
+While the "observer system" necessarily enters the characterization of quantum states and thus quantum phenomena always refer, at least implicitly, to a subject or agent, both these notions are entirely naturalised and objectified, and embodied in a measurement apparatus (described in classical terms).
+In particular, there is no role to play for consciousness or higher-level agency, or for the personal experience of subjects.
 Even the notions of "knowledge" and "information" acquired by the observer in her interaction with the observed physical system (so relevant for some of the modern neo-Copenhagen interpretations) are not relevant in Bohr's view.
-We are dealing, we could say, with a "fully objectified subject".
+We are dealing, we could say, with a "fully objectified subject"\footnote{Here one can see maybe some traces of Whitehead's thinking, already linked to the conceptual challenges of quantum mechanics in \cite{Epperson2004-EPPQMA}.
+Along the same interpretation of PKF's thinking, see also \cite{Farell2001-FARFMP}.}.
 This should also be clear in light of the analogy, used by Bohr himself, and emphasized by PKF in the quote reported above, between the relative nature of quantum states, dependent on the measurement context, and the relative nature of mechanical quantities (e.g velocity) in relativistic physics, dependent on the reference frame.
+This is a parallel often made by proponents of Relational Quantum Mechanics, and one could speculate that PKF could have seen, in this risky attempt at a middle ground between subjectivism and objectivism, another instance of tightrope-walking at a metaphysical and epistemological level.

-PKF is very careful in emphasizing this point, in defending Bohr's views from Popper's attack as excessively prone to subjectivism:
+PKF is very careful in emphasizing this point, in defending Bohr's views from Popper's attack as excessively prone to subjectivism\footnote{It is also interesting to note how PKF emphasizes the Kantian aspects of Bohr's position and of the new relational understanding of quantum states and weaker realism, in line with what we also discussed above citing Hermann as well as recent scholars like Crull and Cuffaro.}:

+\begin{quote} Bohr is interested in the interaction between the subject and the object and he also emphasizes the similarity between physics and psychology in which latter science 'we are continually reminded of the difficulty of distinguishing between subject and object' ([8], 15 — original italics).
+But the 'subject' in physics is for him not the consciousness of the observer but 'the agency' used for observation, that is the material measuring instrument (including the body of the observer, and his sense organs); and the 'boundary' dis- appears, in physics, not from between the consciousness of the observer and 'the world'; it disappears from between 'the [atomic] phenomena [and] the [material] agencies of observation' ([8], 54). [...] - \cite{PKF}, page 280-282 \end{quote}